• Skip to main content

 • If the measured value is less than the calculated value, it indicates the need for extraction.

-• Thus, it is possible to determine how much expansion is needed in the molar and the premolar regions.
+• Thus, it is possible to determine how much expansion is needed in the molar and premolar regions.

 Filed Under: Orthodontics